CloudCannon/documentation/_editing/5_front_matter.md

 {% endraw %}
 {% endhighlight %}

-The second is to have your data in a Collection.
-Let's say we have a Collection of products, the select box will be populated with items from the products Collection.
+The second is to have your data in a [Collection](/editing/collections/).
+For example, with collection of products, the select box will be populated with items from the products collection.

 #### Front Matter
-You reference the singular version of the data array you set in `_config.yml` or your Collection.
+You reference the singular version of the key for the data array you set in `_config.yml` or your collection name.

 {% highlight liquid %}
 ---